 WARNING

-If the wheel bolts are removed or loosened by more than one rotation before the vehicle is jacked up, the wheel could fall off and the vehicle might tip.
+If the wheel bolts are removed or loosened by more than one rotation before the vehicle is jacked up, the wheel could come loose, fall off, or cause the vehicle to shift unexpectedly.

 This can result in serious injuries.